mgd1984/reactlllm/README.md

 # ReactLLM

-ReactLLM is a chat application that allows users to interact with an AI assistant.
+ReactLLM is a chat application that allows users to interact with a local language model (LLM).
 It uses LM Studio and runs a Mistral 7b fine-tuned model.
+This project was bootstrapped with [Create React App](www.github.com/facebook/create-react-app).
+It is intended to be used as a template for building your own chat application.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:

 - You have a recent version of Node.js installed.
-- You have access to LM Studio and have a Mistral 7b fine-tuned model available.
+- You have access to [LM Studio](https://lmstudio.ai/).
+- You have a Mistral 7b fine-tuned model in LM Studio.
+I've tested with [openhermes-2.5-mistral-7b.Q5_K_S.gguf](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF)

 ## Installation

 Follow these steps to install and run the app:

-1. Clone the repository: `git clone https://github.com/yourusername/your-app-name.git`
+1. Clone the repository: `git clone https://github.com/mgd1984/reactllm.git`
-2. Navigate to the project directory: `cd your-app-name`
+2. Navigate to the project directory: `cd reactllm`
 3. Install the dependencies: `npm install`

 ## Configuration